-9.1 In some circumstances, the Investigation Team will liaise with or work jointly with external bodies such as the Police, DWP, Immigration, and other Local Authorities.
+- 9.1 In some circumstances, the Investigation Team will liaise with or work jointly with external bodies such as the Police, DWP, Immigration, and other Local Authorities. - 9.2 If any specific training is needed, please contact Andy Hyatt (Tri-Borough Head of Fraud) for further information.